nicolasm/pinboard2dropbox/README.md

 pinboard2dropbox
 ================

-Create an encrypted backup of your Pinboard.in bookmarks to Dropbox.
+Create an encrypted backup of your Pinboard.in bookmarks to Dropbox or a raw backup (no encryption) to SpiderOak.

 ## How does it work?